substrate-developer-hub/hacktoberfest/README.md

 [![Gitter](https://img.shields.io/gitter/room/substrate-developer-hub/community)](https://gitter.im/substrate-developer-hub/community)

 Join us for Hacktoberfest 2019.
-Hack on parity and related technologies, solve issues or take on a bigger challenge pushing the boundaries of the technology that will run the next generation of the internet.
-Oh, and get exclusive swag on top of that!
+Hack on substrate and related parity technologies, solve issues or take on a bigger challenge pushing the boundaries of the technology that will run the next generation of the internet.
+Oh, and get exclusive swag on for doing so!

 ## Participate in 3 easy steps